keploy/community-blog/clmkq7oot000109idcbg4h1bg.md

 ## **Conclusion**

-So there you have it, the core differences between test scenarios and test cases.
-They are the crucial components of software testing methodology and quality assurance.

 Test scenarios give you the big picture, outlining what needs to be tested and why.
 Whereas, Test cases, on the other hand, are the detailed instructions for testing a specific part of the scenario.

 Both are essential parts of a solid testing plan.
 Using them together ensures comprehensive testing helps you find the bugs before your users do and ensures the quality and performance of the software application.

 ## **Frequently Asked Questions**